jmfranck/acert.github.io/Software/NLSL.md

             - ETS 4.4
         - Install the [mingw plugin](http://sourceforge.net/projects/python-xy/files/plugins/mingw-4.8.1-3.exe/download) (same link as the bottom of the page [here](https://code.google.com/p/pythonxy/wiki/AdditionalPlugins))
     - Linux: install pylab and/or scipy, as well as sympy with your package manager.
 You also need to have headers for lapack in your search path.
+        - testing this on a linux box, we also have to install `python-dev` and `liblapack-dev` packages from the linux distribution
     - Mac: This is possible, details forthcoming...

 <!--